Short Documentary on Art and Nature Residency

 Art and nature are the core aspects of our Residency Program in Bosque Pehuén, a conservation area dedicated to proposing a dialogue and new perspectives between research and creation.Leer más

-Upon their return to Santiago to conclude their residency, the artists visited different cultural centers, where they were received by curators or museum directors in an effort to enhance future collaborations; and they also conducted a roundtable discussion session open to the public in the National Museum of Natural History of Santiago, where they spoke about their experience during the residency and their thoughts on existing relationships between art and science.
+To conclude their residency, the artists returned to Santiago and visited different cultural centers where they were received by curators and/or museum directors in an effort to promote future collaborations.
+The artists also conducted a roundtable discussion session in the National Museum of Natural History of Santiago, open to the public, where they spoke about their experience during the residency and their thoughts on existing relationships between art and science.